-Lofoten Concert Hall (opened in 2009) was like most other halls more expensive than planned, and there was no money for a grand piano.
-On the other hand, the concert hall had received a gift for the purpose of 300,000 from the Sparebankstiftelsen.
+Lofoten Kulturhus (opened in 2009), like most other cultural centers, was more expensive than planned, and there was no money for a concert grand piano.
+At the same time, the cultural center received a gift for the purpose of NOK 300,000 from the Sparebankstiftelsen.
 There was therefore hope.

-Lofoten Concert Hall was discussed during a board meeting of the Lofoten International Chamber Music Festivalalready in the spring of 2007.
+Lofoten Kulturhus was discussed during a board meeting of the Lofoten International Chamber Music Festival already in the spring of 2007.
 There was a great desire to contribute to the process.
-General manager Knut Kirkesæther contacted Thron Ihrby again.
-Steinway Norwayhad a used Steinway & Sons model D for sale.
+Managing director Knut Kirkesæther contacted Thron Ihrby again.
+Steinway Norge had a used Steinway & Sons model D for sale.
 The price for the instrument was 500,000,-, in other words 200,000,- above what had already been given as a gift.

 The board contacted the leader of the building committee in Vågan Municipality, Tommy Steinsvik, with a concrete offer.
 The festival wanted to take out a loan of 500,000,- to buy the instrument (2007), until the gift from the Sparebankstiftelsen could be paid out.
 The condition was that the instrument was placed in the Lofoten Cathedral until the concert hall was to be completed in 2009.
 Tommy Steinsvik agreed with the proposal.

 First to the Lofoten Cathedral

 The concert hall’s Steinway & Sons arrived at the Lofoten Cathedral just before the festival in 2007 and was taken into use already during the festival’s opening concert 9.
 July.
 Here, Arve Tellefsen and the Estonian pianist Kalle Randalu played Grieg’s violin sonata in C minor so that the tears flowed in the audience.